-[28:54] It can only bring futility.
-Futility in life now and ultimately infinite futility.
-A never ending experience of pointlessness and vanity and deception and emptiness and darkness and frustration and futility.
+It can only bring futility.
+Futility in life now and ultimately, infinite futility.
+A never-ending experience of pointlessness and vanity and deception and emptiness and darkness and frustration and futility.

 That's what Jesus called the horror of hell.
-Friends, Jesus Christ came to redeem us, to rescue us, to liberate us from that terrible tragedy by his sacrifice so, so precious.
+Friends, Jesus Christ came to redeem us, to rescue us, to liberate us from that terrible tragedy.

-he who sent his son into the world for our salvation at that first Christmas, he will send the spirit of his son into our hearts today if we will heed that good use so that we also might experience the joy of his salvation personally in our own lives now and for all eternity infinitely.
+[59:39] By his sacrifice so, so precious.
+He who sent his Son into the world for our salvation at that first Christmas.

+He will send the Spirit of his Son into our hearts today.
+If we will heed that good news so that we also might experience the joy of his salvation.

+Personally.
+In our own lives now.
+And for all eternity.
+Infinitely.
 And that's the joy of Christmas.
-That's why everybody who has come to know the Redeemer, who has come to follow Christ, who has come to receive his great salvation, that is why we love to sing these songs at Christmas.
+That's why everybody who has come to know the Redeemer.

+Who has come to follow Christ.
+Who has come to receive his great salvation.
+That is why we love to sing these songs at Christmas.
+That's why we love to sing all the time.

-That's why we love to sing all the time, all year round, because of his sacrifice so precious that tells us that we are so precious in his sight.
+All year round.
+Because of his sacrifice so precious.
+That tells us.
+That we are so precious.

-[30:37] because in him the curse to blessing turns, my barren spirit flowers, as o'er the shattered power of sin, the cross of Jesus towers.
+[60 : 41] In his sight.
+Because in him.
+The curse to blessing turns.
+My barren spirit flowers.
+As o'er the shattered power of sin.